April 30, 1936 - March 5, 2004

 Throughout the book, Smith makes requests to see Bishop Remi De Roo of the Catholic diocese of Victoria before she is about to reveal something “big.”
 She receives blessings from him, and even has him speak the words of an exorcism over her.
 In 1978, it was arranged for Michelle to meet Cardinal Sergio Pignedoli, the head of the Secretariat for Non-Christians at the Vatican.

 In one of her later sessions, Smith recites a rhyme in a deep voice.
 She then starts speaking French in her own voice.
 She has a hard time “coming up” out of her therapy, and Pazder uses a prayer to bring her out.
 When questioned by Pazder, Smith states that she does not know French.
-She claims that the deep voice was something that came out of a fire that could shoot fire out of its fingertips and wrapped its tail around her neck (in which they drew the conclusion that her body was “remembering” this trauma, and was the cause for a rash on her neck).
+She claims that the deep voice she was using was not her own voice, but the voice of something that came out of a fire that could shoot fire out of its fingertips, and wrapped its tail around her neck (in which they drew the conclusion that her body was “remembering” this trauma, and was the cause for a rash on her neck)..
 In her recollection, a man in white and his mother came to her to calm her down and ease her fears.
 It turns out this was the Devil, Jesus, and the Virgin Mary.

 Ultimately, the 81 day long torture ends with Jesus and the Virgin Mary giving Smith the strength to fight and defeat the Devil during “The Feast of the Beast” ceremony.
 It took Smith fourteen months (over 600 hours of therapy) to come to the end of her story, in which she ultimately goes back to live with her mother, forgetting the whole ordeal until 22 years later.